The Boy, The Mother, and The Gifts: A Fable

 She picked it up.
 Her smile faded.

 She remembered his voice.
 The way he had asked.
-The way it had grown quieter, over time.
+The way he had grown quieter over time.

 Tears welled in her eyes and slipped down her cheeks.

 But even as she said it, she knew he might not.
-For she had given him so much, but not the things he had truly asked for.
+She had given him so much, but not the things he had truly asked for.

 Her time.